gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Implementation

+- Need to replace `ComponentSpecInternal.getInputTypes()`, possibly by moving to `BinarySpecInternal` for now.
 - Will need to rework `JvmComponentPlugin` so that `ConfigureJarBinary` is applied in some form to all `JarBinarySpec` instances, not just those that belong to a Jvm library.
 - Change `@BinaryTasks` implementation to fail at configuration time when no rule is available to build a given binary.